British Virgin Islands

 You can also reserve individual rooms at The Lodge during selected weeks in the winter season for a minimum stay of three nights.

-Rates are quoted per room per night, based on two adults sharing, for a minimum of 3 nights between 6th - 28th March 2019
+Rates are quoted per room per night, based on two adults sharing, for a minimum of 3 nights between 10th - 17th February and 28th February - 28th March 2019.

 Terms and Conditions: Subject to availability and applies to new bookings only.
 All other normal terms and booking conditions apply.
 Rates are subject to availability and are based on two people sharing one room.
 Fixed arrival dates may apply.